jkim50104/OpenReal2Sim/openreal2sim/reconstruction/README.md

 With the object and ground masks, we can reconstruct the 3D meshes of each object and the background in the following steps.

-We two object segmentation tools
-1.  `tools/segmentation_annotator.py` to segment and propagate through the video.
+We use the tool `tools/segmentation_annotator.py` to segment and annotate the video.
-2. `tools/first_frame_annotator.py` to segment the first frame.
-(Propagation done in the reconstruction stage)

 ### background pixel inpainting